cosi-project/runtime/README.md

-# os-runtime
+# runtime

-OS Runtime contains core resource (state) and controller (operator) engine to build operating systems.
+COSI Runtime contains core resource (state) and controller (operator) engine to build operating systems.

 ## Design

 ### Resources

 A **resource** is a _metadata_ plus opaque _spec_.
-Metadata structure is strictly defined, while a spec is transparent to the `os-runtime`.
+Metadata structure is strictly defined, while a spec is transparent to the `runtime`.
 Metadata defines an address of the resource: (namespace, type, id, version) and additional fields (finalizers, owner, etc.)

 ### Controllers